 Jean François Arteau, Ad.Ejfarteau@kesserwan.com

 Advocatus Emeritus, Jean-François Arteau is a member of the Barreau du Québec.
-He graduated from the Université de Montréal with a baccalaureate and a master degrees in law.
+He graduated from the Université de Montréal with a baccalaureate and a master's degrees in law.

-Me Arteau acted namely as the Assistant Director General and Director of the Legal Department of the Kativik Regional Government and then as the Legal Advisor and Executive Assistant to the President of Makivik Corporation.
-These two positions allowed him to play a key-role in the development of policies and strategies that had a substantial impact on the Inuit communities and at the international level during close to fifteen years (1998 à 2012),.
+Me Arteau acted notably as the Assistant Director General and Director of the Legal Department of the Kativik Regional Government and then as the Legal Advisor and Executive Assistant to the President of Makivik Corporation.
+These two positions allowed him to play a key-role in the development of policies and strategies that had a substantial impact on the Inuit communities and at the international level for nearly fifteen years (1998 à 2012),.

-He was also Chief Negotiator for Sanarrutik Agreement and Assistant Chief Negotiator for the creation of a Nunavik Regional Government that has inspired different Quebec Aboriginal Groups in their own self-determination.
+He was also Chief Negotiator for the Sanarrutik Agreement and Assistant Chief Negotiator for the creation of a Nunavik Regional Government that has inspired different Quebec Aboriginal Groups in the pursuit of their own self-determination.

 Jean-François Arteau is an international expert on Arctic issues.
 His close collaboration with the Henry Jackson School of International Studies of the University of Washington in Seattle is a good example.

-He received numerous awards namely the “bourse Victorin-Germain and Alphonse-Marie Parent » for academic excellence.
+He has received numerous awards, namely the “bourse Victorin-Germain and Alphonse-Marie Parent » for academic excellence.
 He is also Fellow of the Royal Canadian Geographical Society.
-Ins 2013, he was awarded the prestigious Mérite du Barreau.
+In 2013, he was awarded the prestigious Mérite du Barreau.

 Me Arteau is a well-known author and speaker.